How to check for duplicates

 Good and handy solution

-Since we don’t want to type in that stuff over and over again we want this snippet in a nice extension method.
-Code snippet coming up :)
+Since we don't want to type that in every time we want to check for duplicates, we want this snippet in a nice extension method.
+Code snippet coming up ๐Ÿ™‚

 using System.Collections.Generic;